 Working in tandem with our resident prosthodontist, you can trust our implant dentist to give you the beautiful smile you deserve!
 Contact us for your complimentary consult to see if you are a good candidate for dental implants.

-When a patient comes into our Sandy Springs office they are paying for a service.
+When a patient comes into our Sandy Springs and Chamblee office they are paying for a service.
 Your orthodontist is going to give you the result while utilizing the tools necessary to get that result.
 Whether we give you the result with a clear tray from company A or B, it shouldn’t matter, because both companies make trays that exert a force on the tooth to get it to the desired position.

 What Invisalign and ClearCorrect Have in Common: